 When did Jeremy Clarkson buy the farm?

-Clarkson bought “Diddly Squat Farm,” in 2008.
+Clarkson bought “Diddly Squat Farm” in 2008.
 Clarkson originally bought the Cotswolds home to store his auto collection.
-In 2019, he changed course and ran the farm alone.
-This decision inspired the documentary “Clarkson’s Farm,” about his hilarious and often difficult path into agriculture.
+Thus, in 2019, he changed course and ran the farm alone.
+Therefore, this decision inspired the documentary “Clarkson’s Farm,” which is bout his hilarious and often difficult path into agriculture.
 On Amazon Prime Video in June 2021, Clarkson’s first-time farming show explored the ups and downs of rural life on his farm.

 Motoring Press Agency

 Clarkson’s departure to show ‘Top Gear’ helped the agency grow in size and revenue, building on his initial contributions.
-The Motoring Press Agency and motoring journalism were forever changed by Clarkson’s early influence on automotive reporting standards and methods.
+Thus, the Motoring Press Agency and motoring journalism were forever changed by Clarkson’s early influence on automotive reporting standards and methods.

 Amstrad Computer User